National Suicide and Self-Harm Monitoring System

 About the suicide monitoring system

-The suicide monitoring system website brings together, for the first time, data on suicide, intentional self-harm, and suicidal behaviours from a range of national data sources and surveys.
-The data is presented in an accessible way and includes interactive data visualisations and geospatial mapping to illustrate and explore the statistics, as well as explanatory text to assist with their interpretation and communicate the limitations of the data.
+The monitoring system brings together data on suicide, intentional self-harm, and suicidal behaviours from a range of data sources and surveys.
+The data is presented in an accessible way and includes interactive data visualisations and geospatial mapping to illustrate and explore the statistics, as well as explanatory text to assist with interpretation.

-The suicide monitoring system website content will be regularly updated as new data become available, and further data sources will also be added as they become available from data development activities.
+The monitoring system content is regularly updated as new data become available.
+Additional data sources will also be added as they become available.

-The Commission has established a Lived Experience Working Group to support the suicide monitoring system.
-Members of this group play an important role in the development and presentation of the data on the website, the development of the Portal, and will continue to provide critical insights into how we can improve the suicide monitoring system to better prevent suicide in Australia.
+The National Suicide Prevention Office chairs a Lived Experience Advisory Group to support the suicide monitoring system.
+Members of this group play an important role in the development and presentation of the data on the website and will continue to provide critical insights into how we can improve the suicide monitoring system to better prevent suicide in Australia.